sal-razzaq/AwsApiToLambdaLib-example/README.md

 # AwsApiToLambdaLib-example
 Demonstrates how to use AwsApiToLambdaLib nuget package for routing AWS API Gateway requests to desired .Net class methods in an AWS .Net Core Lambda Function for processing.

-== SUMMARY - AwsApiToLambdaLib ==

-- Problem: I don't want to write multiple AWS Lambda functions to handle different web requests from AWS API Gateway.
+# AwsApiToLambdaLib

-- This framework routes requests received by AWS Api Gateway to a specified .Net class in a single AWS Lambda function for processing.
+- This framework routes requests received by AWS API Gateway to a specified .Net class method in a single AWS Lambda function for processing.

-- This framework allows a single lambda function to handle different request types based on the Api Gateway endpoint configuration.
+- This framework allows a single lambda function to handle different request types based on the API Gateway endpoint configuration.
-The request forwarding/processing information in provided declaratively in the AWS Api Gateway configuration using templates.
+The request forwarding/processing information in provided declaratively in the AWS API Gateway configuration using templates.

 - The framework also takes care of deserializing requests into .Net request objects for processing by the AWS lambda function request handlers.

-== EXAMPLE - GreetingExample ==
+# EXAMPLE - GreetingExample using AwsApiToLambdaLib

 Objective: